Info and Instructions for the PlayoffComputer app

 League Requirements

-For the app to function properly, a league must:
+For the app to function as intended, a league must:

-- Have 4 to 16 teams in total, or in each conference.
+- Have 4 to 24 teams in total, or in each conference.
+Max number of teams in league is 48.
+Multi-conference supported

 - Play head-to-head games.

-- For traditional leagues: Determine all, or all but one, playoff spots firstly by overall
+- For traditional leagues: Determine playoff spots firstly by overall winning percentage

-- For points-based leagues (e.g. hockey): Determine all playoff spots firstly by points-based
+- For points-based leagues (e.g. hockey): Determine all playoff spots firstly by a points system

-with each win resulting in two or three points and each overtime loss resulting in one point.
+with each win resulting in two or three points and each loss, even an overtime one, resulting in zero points.

 - Have all pertinent data input into the app either thru data transfer or manual entry.
-Example:
+For example,

 Gathering Data

-- If transfering data soon after the end of the week, make sure that all data in the app is
+- If sending data soon after the end of the week (e.g. after MNF for ff), make sure that all data in the app is

 the most current, in particular that just-completed games do not show up in the "Remaining

-Games " section.
-ALL hosting sites have a lag between the conclusion of a week and all
+Games" section.
+ALL ff hosting sites have a lag between the conclusion of a week and all

-- The data transfer process can take several minutes.
+- The data import process can take several minutes.

 - The name field made in calculations is limited to ten characters.
-It is strongly recommended
+Pro-tip:

-for ease of reading the results that team names be manually adjusted to abbreviations or
+For ease of reading the results manually adjust team names to abbreviations or

 owner names.